codaxy/curriculum/sass/css-guide.md

 - **flexbox**
 - **css grid**

-When you hear `responsive design`, the first thing that comes to your mind is probably `@media query`.
+When you hear `responsive design`, the first thing that comes to mind is probably `@media query`.
 However, since `flexbox` and `css grid` were introduced in 2015 and 2016-2017 (respectively), developers have more flexibility in implementing responsive designs.

 Although it is now possible to create responsive layouts just with `flexbox` and `css grid`, it doesn't mean you should stop using `@media queries`.
 It is recommended to combine these two properties with media queries when creating responsive pages.